openfoodfacts/openfoodfacts-auth/README.md

 This applies to clients that do not have a backend, e.g. Single Page Applications (SPAs) with just static pages or mobile apps, where all data will be stored in the browser / mobile app.
 Note that great care must be taken when storing access tokens and refresh tokens in the browser, and most current advice is to use a backend for frontend model to store sensitive data, but we still support this option to keep our services as open as possible.

-Note that mobile apps should use an In App Browser to perform the authentication flow and not a "Web View" as the former is more secure and provides Single-SIgn-On (SSO) support across all of the user's apps.
+Note that mobile apps should use an In App Browser to perform the authentication flow and not a "Web View" as the former is more secure and provides Single-Sign-On (SSO) support across all of the user's apps.

 The configuration in Keycloak is the same as for a private client, but Client authentication is disabled, so there is no client secret.
 In the following diagram the App actor could be the mobile app or just a web application's pages running in the browser.
 These types of app must use the Proof Key for Code Exchange (PKCE) login flow, which looks like this: